Geofencing Advertising Guide For Facebook, Instagram, Google & Snapchat

 - Enter another location

-For most local geofencing marketing campaigns, you will select the option of entering a location.
+For most local geofencing advertising campaigns, you will select the option of entering a location.
 You can use the search feature to start typing in a location to target.
 The tool will give you options that match the location you searched for.
 In this case, I started searching for Dallas and it brought up multiple options that returned a match as well as the possible Reach for each of those geo-targets.
 Reach in Google Adwords is the estimate of how many people are signed in to the target or excluded location of the geofencing or geo-targeting settings in your campaign based on how many signed in Google users across the internet.

 The Radius targeting options in Google Adwords are either by the number of miles or kilometers around a location.
 When I’m running a campaign that has extremely tight geofencing or geo-targeting settings, I prefer to select a kilometer radius instead of a mile radius to have tighter location targeting.

 To select radius targeting, select the radius option on your geo-targeting, then make your selections.
 In the example in the screenshot, I’m doing a one-kilometer radius around my physical location.
 Downtown in the small city of Shreveport, LA).
 For a Lawyer or Law Firm, this type of targeting can be very helpful if you’re running display ads around a hospital, but the number of ways to leverage this tight location targeting is endless.

 To set up geofencing marketing and location targeting on Facebook and Instagram, start the campaign creation process and then in Audiences, you can select the location to target or location to exclude.

 To drill down to a very specific local area, select the geography that you’d like to target.
 In the following example, you can select “Drop Pin” on the exact location that meets your targeting parameters, then select the radius to target around the desired location.
 This screenshot shows a 1-mile radius near Highland Park in Dallas.